Hookstown, PA, US

 Description: With the use of a map and compass, individuals or teams have a fixed time (3 hours in this event) to find as many checkpoints as possible; walking, running and resting as they see fit.
 The checkpoints are spread over a large area, and are pre-marked on a map issued shortly before the start of the event.
 Point values for visiting each checkpoint vary (and are specified in advance) depending on such factors as distance from the start/finish area, elevation, navigational complexity.
 Participants come from diverse backgrounds: adventure racers, hikers, walkers, cross-country runners, trail runners, ultra runners, hashers, orienteerers, and family groups.
 Widely varying levels of competitive intensity are found, going from the casual stroller who wants a little variety added to the weekend hike to the serious athlete.
 Map reading skill is perhaps the most important technique needed.
 Route planning strategy is also very important since there won’t be time to get all the checkpoints, so the choice of which to try for is crucial in maximizing scores.

-Time: Event starts at 11 AM. on Sunday, March 23, 2019.
-The registration desk opens at 9:00 AM.
-Maps will be distributed at 10:00 AM.
-There is a mandatory meeting at 10:45 AM at the start location for all participants.
+Time: Event starts at noon. on Saturday, March 30, 2019.
+The registration desk opens at 9:30 AM.
+Maps will be distributed at 11 AM.
+There is a mandatory meeting at 11:45 AM at the start location for all participants.

 Start/Finish area: Rec Hall in Raccoon Creek State Park.
 Located 30 miles West of Pittsburgh, near the town of Frankfort Springs.
 Rec Hall is located 1.3 miles west of the park headquarters, located on route 18.
 Directions: From Pittsburgh, take Parkway West (I-376) in direction towards the airport.
 Change to Route 22 West, and exit at Route 18.
 Follow Route 18 for 6 miles to the north to park headquarters, and follow signs and road for 1.3 miles West to Rec Hall (GPS coordinates: N 40 30.570 , W 080 26.800)